scionproto/scion/doc/BeaconExtensions.md

 ### Conceptual Implementation Note

-The Note subtype is comprised of 4 elements:
+The Note subtype is comprised of 2 elements:

-- The subtype field, which identifies it
 - The "default" field, which contains a default note, which is always included for every PCB that is propagated by this AS.
 - The "specific" field, which contains the contents of a note that is meant to only